How to Set Up a Trivia Night

 Organizers will need somewhere to keep score (an excel scoring sheet for up to 40 tables is included in your Trivia Pack), the sheets with all your questions and answers for each trivia round (included in Trivia Pack), and a sheet with trivia night tie breaker questions (included in Trivia Pack).

-If you're not sure about planning a trivia night yet, feel free to browse all of our categories and get ideas.
+If you're not sure about planning a trivia night yet, feel free to browse all of our trivia night categories and get ideas.
 We even list three of the sample questions from each category!
-You can find them here.
 Enjoy!